jsenv/jsenv-pwa/readme.md

 - You want to specify the internals of service worker update and show a message like:
   "Service worker update is done.
 You can reload your browser to refresh urls"
-- You want a fine grained approach where you selectively decide if you need to reload browsr or not.
+- You want a fine grained approach where you selectively decide if you need to reload browser or not.

 ```js
 import { disableAutoReloadAfterUpdate } from "@jsenv/pwa"